Temporary Course Modality Changes for Instructors Who Test Positive for COVID-19

 An instructor with a positive test for COVID-19 may move their class online for the duration of their isolation period assuming, of course, that the instructor is not seriously ill and remains both willing and able to work during isolation away from campus.

-Per guidance from the Centers for Disease Control, if an instructor tests positive and is symptomatic, they are expected to isolate at home until:
+Per guidance from the Centers for Disease Control, if an instructor tests positive, regardless of vaccination status:

-- Other symptoms of COVID-19 are improving.
+- End isolation after five full days if fever-free for 24 hours without the use of medication, and other symptoms have improved; continue to stay home if fever and symptoms have not improved.
 (Note that loss of taste and smell may persist for weeks or months after recovery, and need not delay the end of isolation.)